 - Delayed response

-This condition occurs when the trauma from the accident raptures or tears the outer fiber surrounding your spinal disks.
-The herniation can occur in your lumbar spine, cervical spine, or thoracic spine.
+This condition occurs when the trauma from the accident raptures or tears the outer fiber surrounding your spinal discs.
+Herniation can occur in your lumbar, cervical, or thoracic spine.

-There are cases where the symptoms of herniation are delayed sometime after the initial accident.
-For this reason, we always recommend that victims of accidents pay close attention to their body for the weeks following a crash.
+Sometimes, disc herniation symptoms are delayed after the initial accident.
+For this reason, we always recommend that accident victims pay close attention to their bodies for weeks following a crash.

-Spine injuries are among the scariest possible consequences of a rear-end accident.
-Bruises fade and proper care can mend a broken bone, but a spine injury can alter how you live the rest of your life.
+Spinal cord injuries are among the scariest consequences of a rear-end accident.
+Bruises fade, and proper care can mend a broken bone, but a spine injury can alter how you live the rest of your life.